eivholt/surgery-inventory-synthetic-data/articles/ei-experts/README.md

 This will create a file bounding_boxes.labels that contains all labels and bounding boxes per image.

 ## Creating an object detection project in Edge Impulse Studio and uploading dataset
-Look at the provided object detection Edge Impulse project or [follow a guide to create a new](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices#how-to-get-started).
+Look at the [provided object detection Edge Impulse project](https://studio.edgeimpulse.com/public/322153/latest) or [follow a guide to create a new](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices#how-to-get-started).

 For a project intended to detect objects with reflective surfaces a large number of images is needed for training, but the exact number depends on a lot of factors and some experimentation should be expected.
 It is advisable to start relatively small, say 1000 images of the objects to be detected.
+For this project over 30000 images were generated, this is much more than needed.
 A number of images of random background items is also needed to produce results that will work in the real world.
 This project uses other surgery equipment for convenience, and they do not need to be individually labeled.
 Still Edege Impulse Studio will create a labeling queue for each image for which it has not received labeling data.
 To avoid having to click through each image, the program described will produce a bounding_boxes.labels with empty labels for items tagged with semantic class "background".
 The factor between images of items to detect and background noise also relies on experimentation, but 1-2% background division seems to be a good starting point.

 EI creates unique identifiers per image, so you can run multiple iterations to create and upload new datasets, even with the same file names.